-Expulsion is the permanent exclusion of a student from school and is considered a most serious matter.
+Expulsion is the permanent exclusion of a student from school.
 Full credit will be given for all work accomplished by the student up to the date of expulsion.
 Ordinarily, there are various situations that may lead to expulsion of a student from school.
 These may include, but are not limited to, the following offenses: